MohammadMaftoun/Image-Captioning-Techniques/README.md

 # Contributions

 Contributions are welcome!
-Whether you want to implement new image captioning methods, improve existing models, or enhance the documentation, feel free to submit pull requests.
+Whether you want to implement new image captioning methods, enhance existing models, or enhance the documentation, feel free to submit pull requests.